gsauthof/cutbynoise/README.md

 ## Getting Started

+Cutbynoise can be installed via pip like this:

+    $ pip install cutbynoise

+See also its [PyPI project page][pypi].
+It's recommended to install it inside a virtual environment or into your home directory via the `--user` option.

+Of course you can also pip install the development version directly from a clone of the cutbynoise git repository.

-Cutbynoise can be installed via pip or directly be executed, given that the required dependencies (cf. `pyproject.toml`) are installed.
+Since cutbynoise is self-contained in one file it can also directly be executed, given that the required dependencies (cf.
+`pyproject.toml`) are installed.

 On Fedora, you can install the dependencies system-wide like this: